 CONCLUDING THOUGHTS - WEBSITES FOR INTERMEDIATE STUDENTS OF ENGLISH THAT MAKE A DIFFERENCE TO THEIR LIVES

-Regarding websites for intermediate level students, I’ve really found a comfort zone for myself when it comes to planning.
+Regarding websites for intermediate level students, I’ve really found a comfort zone when it comes to planning classes.

 The websites I recommend in this post are full of lexically-rich and intriguing materials.

-It’s vital for teachers to intellectually stimulate students.
+It’s vital for teachers to intellectually stimulate their students.